Quark-diquark effective mass formalism for heavy baryon spectroscopy: Introduction

+Within this context, diquark correlations~\cite{Barabanov:2020jvn, Jaffe:2004ph, Anselmino:1992vg} provide a robust, quantitatively testable description of baryon structure and serve as a natural bridge between conventional and exotic hadrons~\cite{Liu:2019zoy, Karliner:2017qhf, Esposito:2016noz, Lebed:2016hpi, Chen:2016qju}.
+Recent CMS limits on quark substructure down to $10^{-20}$~m~\cite{CMS:2026ecv} preclude spatial smearing at TeV scales, justifying the contact-interaction limit in our chromomagnetic interaction and reinforcing the treatment of the diquark as a dynamically compact cluster.
+This interpretation is further supported by flavor-decomposition analyses of nucleon electromagnetic form factors at high momentum transfers~\cite{Barabanov:2020jvn, Cates:2011pz}.
+Additional evidence comes from heavy-baryon production mechanisms.
+For instance, double-charm production at LHCb proceeds predominantly through the formation of a compact heavy diquark that subsequently hadronizes~\cite{Ma:2025ito, Trunin:2016uks, Chen:2014frw, Likhoded:2009zz}.

+Recent analysis using the Gaussian expansion method have identified clear diquark correlations within baryons.
+In particular, the scalar-isoscalar diquark is found to have lower energy and a more compact spatial extent, consistent with the notion of a ``good diquark''~\cite{Zhu:2025qfi}.
+For $QQ$-$q$ systems, increasing the heavy-quark mass reduces the diquark separation and enhances the diquark clustering effect, supporting a compact heavy diquark picture.
+The quark-diquark framework has become standard for describing triply heavy baryons~\cite{Faustov:2021qqf}, constructing unified Regge trajectories for heavy-heavy systems~\cite{Xie:2024lfo, Chen:2023djq}, and formulating chiral effective theories of diquarks~\cite{Kim:2024tbf}.
+Collectively, these developments show that the diquark configuration, by capturing dominant color-spin correlations and respecting HQSS, is a natural and necessary building block for extending QCD dynamics from conventional baryons to multiquark exotics.

-Within this context, diquark correlations offer a simplified yet quantitatively testable description of baryon structure, serving as a bridge between conventional and exotic hadrons in the QCD landscape.
-In this work, we develop a quark-diquark effective mass formalism (QDEMF) and apply it in two complementary scenarios.
-Scenario I treats all possible diquark combinations arising from quark-quark interactions, offering a comprehensive (broader) dynamical picture.
-Scenario II fixes the diquark spin-flavor content, furnishing a refined and physically transparent quark-diquark interaction picture.
-We introduce a mass-dependent binding energy term to capture short-range chromoelectric effects and the transition from chromomagnetic to color-Coulomb dominance in accordance with heavy-quark spin symmetry (HQSS).
-Our goal is to establish a quantitatively controlled baryon spectroscopy framework in which diquark properties, masses, spin assignments, and color representations can be extracted directly from data with minimal dynamical assumptions and subsequently deployed as calibrated, parameter-free inputs for multiquark spectroscopy.
+Thus, calibrating diquark properties directly from the baryon spectrum is a phenomenological necessity, not a mere modeling simplification.
+Motivated by this, we develop a quark-diquark effective mass formalism (QDEMF) in two complementary scenarios.
+Scenario I treats all possible diquark combinations arising from quark-quark interactions, providing a dynamically inclusive description.
+Scenario II instead fixes the diquark spin-flavor structure, restricting the dynamics to flavor-antisymmetric scalar and flavor-symmetric axial-vector diquarks, thereby furnishing a more selective and physically transparent interaction picture.
+To account for the changing dynamical regime between light and heavy quarks, we introduce a mass-dependent binding energy term~\cite{Karliner:2014gca}.
+This term captures short-range chromoelectric effects and the gradual transition from chromomagnetic dominance to spin-independent color-Coulomb dynamics in accordance with heavy-quark spin symmetry (HQSS).